 It is important that you chose which ever sport works for you, because ultimately if you’re getting out there and giving it a go, you are doing something positive.

 Whether you play team or individual sports, your body will thank you, but be sure not to over do it.
-If you’re feeling the weight of your game contact with one of our expert health consultants.
+If you’re feeling the weight of your game contact with one of our experienced health consultants.